Tino De Angelis: Scheme exposed

 Inspectors were eventually tipped off by bribery attempts and delivery mistakes.
 They inspected Allied's tanks again and this time they found the water.
 A massive soybean oil futures crash ensued and wiped out the value of the loan collateral in minutes.
-On November 19, 1963, De Angelis' company filed for bankruptcy and investors found hundreds of millions of dollars in unaccounted funds.
-The financial integrity of the dealers behind De Angelis' futures trades was now in question.
+On November 19, 1963, De Angelis's company filed for bankruptcy and investors found hundreds of millions of dollars in unaccounted funds.
+The financial integrity of the dealers behind De Angelis's futures trades was now in question.
 Traders scurried to recover their funds after the New York Stock Exchange, worried about a U.S. Securities and Exchange Commission investigation, suspended Williston and Beane and Ira Haupt and Co.s trading privileges.

 On November 22, 1963, NYSE president G. Keith Funston attempted to avert a market crash as Ira Haupt's 20,700 customers, fearing financial ruin, scrambled to sell their oil holdings before they became worthless.
-Because of all the trades the brokerage firm did on De Angelis' behalf, various banks were left holding the bag with over $37 million in unrecoverable loans.
+Because of all the trades the brokerage firm did on De Angelis's behalf, various banks were left holding the bag with over $37 million in unrecoverable loans.
 This rush, combined with the panic ensuing from the shooting of President Kennedy that afternoon, led to 2.6 million shares being sold and the Dow dropping 24 points (about 5%) in 27 minutes.
 The exchange was forced to close 83 minutes early.

 U.S. Attorney for the District of New Jersey David M. Satz Jr., charged De Angelis with contempt after he found De Angelis had funneled over $500,000 from Allied into his personal account at a Swiss bank.
 Amex was forced to make good on their warehouse contracts and took a massive loss.
 The two trading firms were eventually bought by larger players.
 De Angelis was sentenced to a seven-year jail term.
 In the wake of the scandal, keen observer and investor Warren Buffett took advantage of the plunge in the price of American Express shares and bought 5% of the company for only $20 million.